-- Make backup copies of the database file or files. - 2.
-Ensure that the necessary software (Microsoft Access, Microsoft ODBC driver, Microsoft Data Access Objects, perhaps other components) is installed on the same system as SQL Developer. - 3.
+- 1. Make backup copies of the database file or files. - Ensure that the necessary software (Microsoft Access, perhaps other components) is installed on the same system as SQL Developer. - Ensure that the Admin user has at least Read Design and Read Data permissions on the MSysObjects, MSysQueries, and MSysRelationships system tables, as explained in the information about the Access tab in the Create/Edit/Select Database Connection dialog box. - 4.
 If security is enabled, you should turn it off by copying the contents of the secured database into a new database, as follows: